tustin2121/James_Somerton_Transcripts/docs/xBDc6SedkAc.md

 <h1>"Gay Happiness and Mainstream Media" Transcript</h1>
 This video is also known as "The Agony / Anguish of Happy Gay Media".

+You can view the archive of this video [on the Internet Archive](https://archive.org/details/james-somerton-public-records/Gay+Happiness+and+Mainstream+Media.mp4).

-Auto-transcribed by YouTube, cleaned up by Tustin2121.
+Auto-transcribed by YouTube, formatted by Tustin2121.

 ----